THE DREAMER PROJECT

 The Captive

 A mindset caught inside the story—identifying with roles, outcomes, and grievances as if the world is happening to you.
-In this state, the self is seen as the effect of external causes, searching for fairness or validation within the dream.
-Recognizing you’re in Captivity is the first rung of the Dreamer’s Compass; the shift begins by naming the loop, pausing, and asking, “What else could this mean?”
+In this state, experience is interpreted as externally caused, and the mind searches for fairness or validation within the dream.
+Noticing Captivity is a useful orientation point on The Dreamer’s Compass; the shift begins by naming the loop, pausing, and asking, “What else could this mean?”

 The Flâneur